openflighthpc/flight-architect/README.md

 ## Usage

-Once installed and your shell configuration is sourced, you can access the Metalware tools via the `metal` command, e.g.:
+Once installed and your shell configuration is sourced, you can access the Underware tools via the `underware` command, e.g.:

 ```
-[root@localhost ~]# metal
+[root@localhost ~]# underware
 NAME:

-    metal
+    underware

   DESCRIPTION: